 Cocaine use & REM Sleep

-Drug stimulants such as cocaine subdue the REM stage of sleep and decrease the total sleep-time by altering the dopamine levels canstockphoto2930006in the brain, thus increasing the periods of wakefulness.
+Drug stimulants such as cocaine subdue the REM stage of sleep and decrease the total sleep-time by altering the dopamine levels in the brain, thus increasing the periods of wakefulness.
 Cocaine-addicts have reduced Slow Wave Sleep (SWS) and REM stages in their respective sleep patterns.
 Paradoxically, once the effects of the drug wear off, a state of ‘sleepful-ness’ often occurs and the addicts consume even more cocaine to stay awake.
 These effects are similar to amphetamine addiction on sleep patterns.

 Effects of Cannabis on sleep patterns